 “Do we have any cinnamon chips left?!” cried the Muffin Lady.
 “Elizabeth needs one for Game of Thrones!”

 And Robin gasped, “We’re out of cinnamon chips!
 Will Elizabeth be okay for Game of Thrones?!”

 So, last Saturday was the final farmer’s market for the Muffin Lady.
 I put on my sunglasses and my little farmer’s market bag like I was going to a wake.

 My dad made the Muffin Lady a card with our family’s picture on it, along with pictures of all our family dogs that the Muffin Lady has befriended, and a letter thanking her for being a part of our lives and our town.

 We weren’t the only ones getting emotional—people were posing for selfies with their muffins, taking pictures of their kids with the Muffin Lady, giving her lots of hugs and well-wishes.

 My dad was only 42 muffins short of 5,000.
-He considered buying 42 muffins in one swoop, but immediately thought better of it, since that wouldn’t be fair to all the other people getting their final muffins.
+He considered buying 42 muffins in one swoop, but decided that wouldn’t be fair to all the other people getting their final muffins.

 He’s always put other people before himself.
 I really admire that.
 Did that stop me from grabbing the final five cinnamon chips?
 No way in hell.

 By Sunday, we were still grieving.
-My sister announced her plan to freeze two of her muffins—one for a year, “So we can eat it next fall like people do with their wedding cakes, and then we’ll freeze one muffin forever.”
+My sister announced her plan to freeze two of her muffins—one for a year, “So we can eat it next fall like people do with their wedding cakes, and then we’ll freeze the last muffin forever.”